 Download the Printable Survival Kit Tags

-If you’d like to use the printable back to school survival kit tags I made, you can download them by clicking the button below!
+If you’d like to use the printable back to school survival kit tags I made, you can download them by simply clicking the button below or clicking here.
 The PDF will have six to a page survival kits you can simply cut and add to your bags with goodies!